redis/redis-om-python/README.md

 Redis OM relies on core features from two source available Redis modules: **RediSearch** and **RedisJSON**.
 These modules are the "magic" behind the scenes.

-RediSearch is a module that adds querying and full-text search to Redis, while RedisJSON adds support for the JSON data type to Redis.
+* RediSearch adds querying and full-text search to Redis
+* RedisJSON adds the JSON data type to Redis

 ### Why this is important